• A Moment to Read

 Free shipping to UK, Europe and Singapore.

-This oil on canvas is housed in a complementary slim silver painted wood frame.
-The painting is in excellent vintage condition, and the frame has some scuffs.
+These 3 oils are each housed in a complementary silver painted wood frame.
+The paintings are in excellent vintage condition, and the frames have some light scuffing present.

 We take great care in ensuring our listings are accurate and true to life.
 To read reviews by customers who have recently purchased artworks from us, click here.